jijihohococo/ichi-orm/README.md

 Blog::select(['id','name'])->toArray();
 ```

 If you have soft deleted data rows, you can't seee those in your array or data object array.
-If you want to see the array or data object array with soft deleted data rows, you can make as shown as before.
+If you want to see the array or data object array with soft deleted data rows, you must use "withTrashed()" function as shown as before.

 ```php
 Blog::withTrashed()->select(['id','name'])->get();